aalbaali/aalbaali.github.io/posts/2023/08/17-rotations-averaging.md

 First, we'll present the example presented at the beginning of the article shown below, where there are two angles being averaged out: $\pi$ and $-\pi$.
 \figenv{Averaging two identical angles.}{/assets/averaging-rotations/headings_example_1.svg}{width:40%;}
 The angles to be averaged are colored in orange, the starting angle is colored in blue, and the computed mean is shown in yellow.
-As seen in the plot above, rotation averaging algorithm returns the true average, $\pi$.
+As seen in the plot above, the rotation averaging algorithm returns the true average, $\pi$.

 To further understand how the algorithm converges, the objective function plotted against all possible angles is plotted below.
 \figenv{Objective function plot for global minima.}{/assets/averaging-rotations/single_global_minima_objfunc.svg}{width:70%;}